 Pass/Fail - a grading system in which students receive either a "pass" or "fail" grade, rather than a specific score or letter grade.
 Certain college or university courses can be taken pass-fail, but these typically don't include ones taken to fulfill major or minor requirements.
 (US News and World Report)

 Plagiarism - the use of another person's words or ideas as your own, without acknowledging that person.
 Schools have different policies and punishments for students caught plagiarizing, which tends to occur with research papers and other written assignments.
 (US News and World Report)

-Port Day - held at the end of each semester, Port Day is designed to demonstrate and promote the academic achievements of Virginia Wesleyan students completing capstone undergraduate research, internship and semester study-away experiences.
+Port Day - held at the end of each semester, Port Day is designed to demonstrate and promote the academic achievements of Virginia Wesleyan students completing capstone research, internship and semester global engagement experiences.
 Port Day is a campus-wide, conference style event with concurrent sessions in multiple locations throughout the day.
 Student presentations have included posters, speeches, PowerPoints, special panels and more.
-Port Day is organized by Virginia Wesleyan's Lighthouse: Center for Exploration & Discovery and a special committee.
+Port Day is organized by Virginia Wesleyan's Lighthouse and a special committee.
 (VWU Specific Term)

 Preferred Name Policy - through the Chief Diversity Officer, students are asked what the preferred name, other than their legal name, that they wish to go by within the classroom.
 That information is shared with the faculty of the student's courses.
 Campus IDs, by law, must reflect the student's legal name.
 (VWU Specific Term)

 Prerequisite - a course that must be completed prior to taking another course (often of a higher level).
 ENG 105 is a prerequisite for ENG 222 at VWU.